 We are faced with a classic case of “Supply exceeds Demand”.
 Since there are not a lot of other channels to reach consumers online, the cost to reach them through the incumbents will continue to rise in 2019.
-Given these financial implications, digital terminology such as LTV (Lifetime Value), CPA (Cost per Acquisition), traffic and ROAS (Return on Ad Spending) will enter the boardroom as not just digital metrics for people working in ecommerce but important KPIs at the corporate level as well.
+Given these financial implications, digital terminology such as LTV (Loan to Value), CPA (Cost per Acquisition), traffic and ROAS (Return on Ad Spending) will enter the boardroom as not just digital metrics for people working in ecommerce but important KPIs at the corporate level as well.

 4. E-commerce platform consolidation will accelerate.